November 24th, 2005

 Bonus Tip: To quickly maximize/restore down a window, double click on the title bar.
 This is quicker and easier than using the button!

 This entry was posted on Thursday, November 24th, 2005 at 22:31 and is filed under Beginners Only!, PC Doctor Tips.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.